MehdiJmlkh/Machine-Learning-Course-Homeworks-S2024/README.md

 ### Programming Section
 * Q5: Implementing Principal Component Analysis (PCA) from scratch, and using it to reduce the dimensionality of the fashion-MNIST dataset
 * Q6: GMM density estimation for the MNIST dataset
-* Q7: Clustering customers dataset using k-means algorithm.
+* Q7: Clustering the `customers_dataset.csv` dataset using the k-means algorithm.
 Also find the optimal value of k using different methods and score functions, such as:
     - K-means Distortion and Elbow Method
     - Silhouette Score
     - Davies-Bouldin Index
     - Calinski-Harabasz Index
     - Dunn Index
 ## How to Run
-Make a folder named `assets` in the root of each homework, download the necessary dataset that has been ignored, and run the code.
+Make a folder named `assets` in the root of each homework, download the necessary datasets that has been ignored, and run the code.

 ---
 For more information, please refer to the report of desired homework.